DevExpress-Examples/blazor-style-migration/readme.md

 }
 ```

-In v24.1, use the `CellMinWidth` property to specify the cell's minimum width in any kind of view.
+In v24.1, use the CellMinWidth property to specify a cell's minimum width for any Scheduler View (Day, Week, WorkWeek, Month, and Timeline).

 ```cs
 <DxSchedulerMonthView CellMinWidth="120"></DxSchedulerMonthView>